neonkore/waypipe/README.md

 ## Status

-This is usable, but still unstable right now[0].
-The main development location[1], command-line interface, wire format, and project name may yet change completely.
+This is usable, but still somewhat unstable right now[0].
+The main development location[1], command-line interface, and wire format may yet change completely.
 Bug reports and patches are always welcome.

-Any of the following will crash waypipe:
+Any of the following may make waypipe crash with an error message.
+If it segfaults, file a bug report!

 * Different local/client and remote/server versions
 * Differing byte orders